bwt-dev/libbwt/README.md

 - `gap_limit` - the [gap limit](https://github.com/bwt-dev/bwt#gap-limit) for address import (defaults to 20)
 - `initial_import_size` - the chunk size to use during the initial import (defaults to 350)
 - `force_rescan` - force rescanning for historical transactions, even if the addresses were already previously imported (defaults to false)

+### Authentication

+The API servers are unauthenticated by default.
+To enable authentication, set one of the following options:

+- `auth_cookie` - set to a file path to enable cookie file based authentication
+- `auth_token` - enable authentication with a specified access token
+- `auth_ephemeral`  - set to `true` to generate a random ephemeral token and report it back via the `token` notification

+See [`auth.md`](https://github.com/bwt-dev/bwt/blob/master/doc/auth.md) for more information about authentication.

 #### General settings
 - `poll_interval` - interval for polling new blocks/transactions from bitcoind in seconds (defaults to 5)